hl7dk/kl-gateway/input/pagecontent/index.md

 ##### Validation
 - Encounters refer to the citizen included in the report
-- Encounters have a start date (Opfølgningsdato eller starttidspunkt)
+- Encounters have a start date (opfølgningsdato eller starttidspunkt)
 - Encounter have a type, that state whether it is a follow-up or a delivery of an intervention.

 #### Follow-up Observations